 A matter of health

-While for many healthy and young individuals the right indoor temperature might be a matter of comfort and productivity, for the elderly it’s also a matter of health.
-During summer, seniors are exposed to an increased risk, while in winter the risks can be as just as severe.
+While for many healthy and young individuals, the right indoor temperature might be a matter of comfort and productivity, for the elderly it’s also a matter of health.
+During summer, seniors are exposed to an increased risk to their health and well-being, while in winter the risks can be as just as severe.